Jean Plaidy is the Queen of Historical Fiction

 I appreciate that in a world where most modern historical fiction is to busy trying to get to the 'good stuff' to bother with the actual history.
 I mean, it's called 'historical fiction' for a reason, it's supposed to be historical.
 I like Jean Plaidy's novels because she is fairly factual and, shockingly, it's even possible to learn something.

 I'm also planning to read her books To Hold the Crown, which is about Elizabeth of York and Henry VII, The Sun in Splendour, which is about Richard III (and, if you've read by blogs about the White Queen, then you all know how I feel about him), and The Reluctant Queen, about Anne Neville (you all know how I feel about her too).
+Also, a lot of her books are being reprinted with new covers.
+That's always fun.

 Just readin'